Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

         Node newTextFile = createTextFile("-root-", "somestuff.txt", "TextfileTitle",
                 "TextfileDesc", "/Guest Home", "Some text for the file");

-        // Upload a file from disk to the /Company Home/Guest Home folder, from the same directory we are running the app Node newFile = uploadFile("-root-", "somepicture.png", "PicturefileTitle",
+        // Upload a file from disk to the '/Company Home/Guest Home' folder, the file that is being uploaded, 'somepicture.png'
+        // in this case, is located in the same directory as we are running the app from Node newFile = uploadFile("-root-", "somepicture.png", "PicturefileTitle",
                 "PicturefileDesc", "/Guest Home", "somepicture.png");
     }